 Cool air is either weak or absent: The effectiveness of the air conditioning system will be harmed if the AC Evaporator coil or core is leaking.
 The lower the cooling capacity, the bigger the leak.

 When using your air conditioner. you notice an unusual odor!
-A little amount of refrigerant (not coolant) will leak from the coil, core. or seals if your air conditioner’s evaporator is leaking.
+A little amount of refrigerant (not coolant) will leak from the coil, and core. or seals if your air conditioner’s evaporator is leaking.
 When the air conditioner is turned on, the sweet perfume will get stronger.

 The air conditioner’s compressor will not turn on: The compressor’s job is to circulate refrigerant through the evaporator.
 To work, it must maintain a set pressure.
 As a result, if there is a leak, the pressure in the system is lowered, and the compressor is turned off.